Mavennet/tech-challenge/web/FrontEndChallenge.md

 - /users to fetch the users
 - /albums to fetch the albums
 - /photos associated with albums
+- Follow Clean Code and the SOLID Principles

 Be creative for UI design